Create Your Own

 7. Store updated spending totals in memory for next week's comparison.

-Good steps are specific about which tool to use and what output to produce.
+Good steps say which tool to use and what output to produce.
 Avoid vague instructions like “analyse the data” — say what analysis means in concrete terms.

 Editing a skill